ahirjirao3244113/venox-tos/PRIVACY.md

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.

 ## Data
-We are not collecting any type of data from any user.
+We are not collecting or storing any type of data from any user.

 ## User Rights